When I was three years old I spent my days doing what three year olds are supposed to do.

 It doesn’t take a genius to figure this isn’t normal behaviour for a kid that age.

 North West had been on a day trip to the Museum of Ice Cream in Los Angeles with Kim.
-But what would appear to have been a beautiful innocent day out was tinged with dejection the second the duo stood outside and North West had her fit.
+But what would appear to have been a beautiful innocent day out was tinged with dejection the second the duo stood outside and North West had her outburst.

 And the worst thing, this isn’t even the first time it’s happened.